 WordPress, an ubiquitous publishing platform run on php and MySQL, powers about 42% of all websites.
 Now we see two opposite trends in WordPress evolution.
 Automattic, the company behind WordPress, is pushing WordPress development in the direction of Gutenberg, a block based editor.
-Automattic’s vision of WordPress’s future is universal fully-configurable powerful publishing system.
+Automattic’s vision of WordPress’s future is a universal fully-configurable powerful publishing system.

 Not everyone is happy with Gutenberg.
 WordPress has become bloated, complex and slow, the pure joy of simple blogging has gone.
 The web publishing market has changed, bloggers want simple and fast platforms.
 Flat file CMS and static site generators are all the rage.
 Jamstack has become the new standard of web architecture.
-Using static site generators such as Jekyll, Hugo, Gatsby, Zola and others and Git workflows, pre-rendered content is served to a CDN network, Cloudflare of Netlify, or directly to AWS S3 (Amazon Cloud Storage).
+When using static site generators such as Jekyll, Hugo, Gatsby, Zola and others and Git workflows, the pre-rendered content is served to a CDN network, Cloudflare or Netlify, or directly to AWS S3 (Amazon Cloud Storage).
 What static sites lack in configurability they make up in speed and speed matters, both for user’s sake and search engine ranking.

 While the mainline WordPress is busy with Gutenberg, the new plugins and platforms have emerged turning WordPress to static site generator.
 In a very recent development Elementor, a popular WordPress-based website builder plugin has acquired Strattic, a static and headless WordPress hosting company.